-Head Start & Early Head Start Centers open 8 am - 2:30 pm Monday through Friday.
+Head Start & Early Head Start Centers open 8:00 am-2:30 pm Monday through Friday.

-- Some of the classrooms are located in a public school and/or child care partners.
-Please follow their arrival and departure operating hours. - Staff hours are from 7:30 am 3:30 pm.
-The time between 7:30 8 am and 2:30 3:30 pm has been designated as preparatory time for the staff, so it is imperative that parents abide by set operational hours.
+- Some of the classrooms are located in a public school and/or with a childcare partner.
+Please follow their arrival and departure operating hours. - Staff hours are from 7:30 am-3:30 pm.
+The time between 7:30-8 am and 2:30-3:30 pm has been designated as preparatory time for the staff, so it is imperative that parents abide by set operational hours.